arskell/cell-autom/README.md

 #### Rule

-In config file there is 'R' line.
+In the config file there is 'R' line.
 This Is it.
 The rule should be written in S/B format.
 S - stands for "stay"(condition for stay alive), B - "born"(condition to became alive in the next generation).
 For example, The game of life may be described like S23/B3 (order is not matter).